 - Upon hire/appointment and annually thereafter, all covered persons and designated employees should disclose all potential or actual conflicts through the COI disclosure certificate.
-Workforce members who are not considered designated employees should notify the Integrity and Compliance Department of any known conflicts. - Keep your COI disclosure statement updated at all times by reporting new disclosures as they occur. - Direct any questions regarding potential or actual conflicts of interest to your supervisor, manager, or the Integrity and Compliance Department.
-The Integrity and Compliance Department can be reached via the Helpline (1-800-985-1056) or e-mail (Integrity@highmarkhealth.org).
+Workforce members who are not considered designated employees should notify the Enterprise Risk and Governance Division of any known conflicts. - Keep your COI disclosure statement updated at all times by reporting new disclosures as they occur. - Direct any questions regarding potential or actual conflicts of interest to your supervisor, manager, or the Enterprise Risk and Governance Division via email at conflictofinterest@highmarkhealth.org.

-To further ensure independent decision making, Highmark Health shall not directly or indirectly, including through any subsidiary, extend or maintain credit, arrange for the extension of credit, or renew an extension of credit in the form of a personal loan to or for any member of the Board of Directors.
+To further ensure independent decision-making, Highmark Health shall not directly or indirectly, including through any subsidiary, extend or maintain credit, arrange for the extension of credit, or renew an extension of credit in the form of a personal loan to or for any member of the Board of Directors.